dark-side/sports-hub/products/sport_news_portal/web_application_features/project_layout/user_stories/page_structure_user_side/README.md

 Given I am a site user

 When I view any page on the site
-Then I see the page consisting:
+Then I see the page consisting of:
   - Header section that is common for all pages includes:
     1. Social network icons (configured by admin)
     2. Global search box